A Night in Rocksbourg I: A New Beginning

 Introduction

-Released back in ’05, ‘A New Beginning’ is the first part out of six in the Rocksbourg series.
+The first out of six parts in the Rocksbourg series.
 Now that Karras is dead, the City has been chaotic.
 Plots, conspiracies and murders.
 Garrett decides to retreat to Rocksbourg, some kind of ancient fortress town.
-After some exploration, working in the outskirts and getting into contact with some Keepers, Garrett eventually decides it would be a good idea to head toward the Builder’s Cathedral, in the heart of the city of Rocksbourg, to find a good bit of wealth.
-However, the city is not all that it seems to be and the night has only just begun.
+After some exploration, working in the outskirts and getting into contact with some Keepers, Garrett eventually decides to head toward the Builder’s Cathedral in the heart of Rocksbourg to find a good bit of wealth.
+However the city is not all that it seems to be and the night has only just begun.

 You’ll start the mission off in your little hideout where you’ll need to make your way deeper within the city and find a way toward the Builder’s Cathedral.
-This will of course be followed by a lot of exploration, since there are many places to visit and paths to follow, you might even miss a lot of places during your first time playing.
-There are also some readables about, which mostly bring depth to the story and background subplots.
-An interesting element to the level is that you can interact with the candles.
-Frobbing them will put them out giving you an extra area of dark space and not wasting any of your water arrows, saved for the larger torches.
-One of the major annoyances I did come across is the lockpicking, which are quite long to do and actually creates boredom, rather than creating tension in certain situations.
-I even encountered a long pinned chest behind a long pinned door, so it is best to prepare for some patience if you wish to find all of the loot.
+This will of course be followed by a lot of exploration since there are many places to visit and paths to follow despite the small scall, you might even miss a lot of places during your first time playing.
+There are a few readables about that mostly bring depth to the story and hints to finding certain items, but inventory specific notes weren’t named for referencing back on.
+An interesting element to the level is that you can interact with candles, frobbing them will put them out giving you an extra area of dark space without wasting any of your limited water arrows best saved for inconvenient torches.
+One of the major annoyances I did come across is how the lockpicking was too drawn out even during situations it wasn’t warranted, which causes some tedium and impacting any tension.
+I even encountered one long picking sequence chest right behind a similarly lengthy door, so it is best to prepare for some patience if you wish to find all of the loot.

 Conclusion

-The first in the series that works well as an introduction for what is to come.
-Detailed and gritty looking city area, with plenty of exploration to immerse yourself with, challenging patrols and atmospheric gameplay.
+The first in the series that works well enough as an introduction for what is to come.
+A detailed and gritty looking city district with plenty of exploration to immerse yourself within.
+The tigher streets and alleys make for challenging patrol routes and there’s some atmospheric gameplay considering the background being built upon.

 Download Mirrors